Saybrone/BackToTheFuture-wro2025-fe/README.md

 <p style="margin:0;"> <p>Below, we have included the diagram of our servo motor.</p> <img src="other/servo motor/servo.diagram.jpg" alt = "servo diagram" width = "500" display:block; margin:0 auto; width:400px;" />

 ### Chassis
 Our chassis combines LEGO components with custom 3D-printed parts, creating a reliable and durable structure.
+The chassis provides mounting points for all motors, controllers, and sensors, ensuring stable alignment and easy integration.
+Below, a schematic of the connections is included for clarity.

 ## Power and Sense Management
 ### Li-ion Battery